Discffusion: Discriminative Diffusion Models as Few-shot Vision and Language Learners

-The key advantages of using Stable Diffusion for text-image alignment are two folds: ~\underline{first}, Stable Diffusion uses a pre-trained Variational Autoencoder (VAE)~\citep{vae} and cross-attention layers in its architecture, which provides strong compressed representations and shed information about the alignment of the data from different modalities. ~\underline{Second}, Stable Diffusion, through proper adaptations, demonstrates a capacity to comprehend spatial relations~\citep{wu2023harnessing,derakhshani2023unlocking} and to discern fine-grained, disentangled concepts~\citep{matsunaga2022fine,rambhatla2023selfeval}.
+The key advantages of using Stable Diffusion for image-text matching are two folds: ~\underline{first}, Stable Diffusion uses a VQVAE~\citep{vae,van2017neural} and cross-attention layers in its architecture, which provides strong compressed representations and shed information about the alignment of data from different modalities. ~\underline{Second}, Stable Diffusion, through proper adaptations, demonstrates a capacity to comprehend spatial relations~\citep{wu2023harnessing,derakhshani2023unlocking} and to discern fine-grained, disentangled concepts~\citep{matsunaga2022fine,rambhatla2023selfeval}.
 It can generate images that closely align with the specifics of textual prompts, while traditional vision and language model such as CLIP~\citep{clip}, which are pre-trained on discriminative tasks, predominantly facilitate coarse-grained, contextual image-text alignment.
-Such models lack the capability to perform compositional matching at finer granularity, specifically failing to achieve detailed cross-modal alignment at region-word level)~\citep{comclip}.
+Such models lack the capability to perform compositional matching at finer granularity, specifically failing to achieve detailed cross-modal alignment at the region-word level~\citep{comclip}.

-However, to efficiently adapt Stable Diffusion, a pre-trained text-to-image generation model, to the image-text matching task, two key challenges need to be addressed: (1) how to disentangle the degree of alignment between the image and text from the latent space of Stable Diffusion?
+However, to efficiently adapt Stable Diffusion to the image-text matching task, two key challenges need to be addressed: (1) how to disentangle the degree of alignment between the image and text from the latent space of Stable Diffusion?
 In text-to-image generation, the model is trained to generate an image that is semantically consistent with a given text prompt.
 However, in image-text matching, the task is to determine the degree of alignment between a given image and text.
-Therefore, it is important to disentangle the degree of alignment between the image and text in the latent space of Stable Diffusion, to effectively use it for image-text matching; (2) how to efficiently adapt the model in the few-shot setting.
-Fine-tuning a text-to-image generation model like Stable Diffusion for image-text matching requires adapting the model from a generative task to a discriminative task.
+Therefore, it is important to disentangle the degree of alignment between the image and text in the latent space of Stable Diffusion, to effectively use it for image-text matching; (2) How to efficiently adapt the model in a few-shot setting.
+Adapting a text-to-image generation model such as Stable Diffusion for image-text matching involves transitioning the model from a generative to a discriminative task.
 This shift presents significant challenges due to the differences in task requirements and underlying model architectures.